This post contains affiliate links. Read the full disclosure here.

 In Fall 2021, Disney unveiled the new Genie and Genie Plus (Genie+) system.
 This system replaced once were once known as Fastpasses.
 Now, we have Lightning Lanes you can book with Genie Plus, which allows you to access a shorter line for certain rides.
+But how to use Genie Plus isn’t nearly as straightforward as Fastpasses once were.

 Here we’re going to break down everything you need to know about Genie+ if you are planning a Disney World vacation.